slytomcat/URLshortener/README.md

    4 - request for set new expiration of token is disabled

 Value of `Mode` can be a sum of several modes, for example `"Mode":"6"` disables two requests: request for short URL and request to set new expiration of token.

+Configuration data can be also provided via environment variables URLSHORTENER_DBdriver, URLSHORTENER_DSN, URLSHORTENER_MaxOpenConns, URLSHORTENER_ListenHostPort, URLSHORTENER_DefaultExp, URLSHORTENER_ShortDomain and URLSHORTENER_Mode.

+Configuration file values have more priority then environment variables.